NC Cardinal Support and Staff Education

 Activating your purchase order

-When the appropriate criteria have been met the Activate Order button will appear and you can proceed with the following:
+When the appropriate criteria have been met the state of the purchase order will change to Pending/Activable.
+You can proceed with the following:

 1. Click the button Activate Order.

-2. When you activate the order the bibliographic records and copies will be imported into the catalogue using the Vandelay interface, if not previously imported.
-See How to Load Bibliographic Records and Items into the Catalogue for instructions on using the Vandelay interface.
+2. When you activate the order the bibliographic records and copies will be imported into the catalog using the Vandelay interface, if not previously imported.
+See the Load MARC Order Record chapter for instructions on using the Vandelay interface.

 3. The funds associated with the purchases will be encumbered.

-After you click Activate Order, you will be presented with the record import interface for records that are not already in the catalog.
+If you are activating an order that requires your to import records, after you click Activate Order, you will be presented with the record import interface.
 Once you complete entering in the parameters for the record import interface, the progress screen will appear.
 As of Evergreen 2.9, this progress screen consists of a progress bar in the foreground, and a tally of the following in the background of the bottom-left corner:

 • Lineitems processed